zuckung/endless-sky-plugins/README.md

 <br>

 Disables all spaceport repeatable missions.
 These missions annoy me.
-Basically removes the 8 dialog repeatables and the 6 defend planet missions.<br>
+Removes the 8 dialog repeatables and the 8 defend planet missions.<br>

 <br>